LudwigBooysen/MC-ColoredBricks/README.md

 ### How to contribute

-Feel free to leave me suggestions for the code or even commment on them.
+Feel free to leave me suggestions for the code or even comments on them.
 You can contact me any way you prefer, check <a href="https://ludwigbooysen.github.io/index.html" target="_blank">My Webite</a> for more contact info!
-If you want this project to expand or be cusotmized to your choice, feel free to contact me about that as well.
+If you want this project to expand or be customized to your choice, feel free to contact me about that as well.
 (NOTE: Donating will prioritize your order!)
-Requesting a pull request might not even be need as, as if now, the project only has one branch but my response time is usally between 4-8 hours depending on the day, obviously.
+Requesting a pull request might not even be needed as, if now, the project only has one branch but my response time is usually between 4-8 hours depending on the day.

 ### Issue format